Native Title on Redlands Coast | Redland City Council

 It is separate from the already settled claims in the two 2011 native title consent determinations made by Justice Dowsett of the Federal Court of Australia at Dunwich, North Stradbroke Island, on 4 July 2011.

-Council continues to promote a culture of inclusiveness and celebraton of the rich cultures and traditions of the First Nations People of this land.
+Council continues to promote a culture of inclusiveness and celebration of the rich cultures and traditions of the First Nations People of this land.

 Council's community and corporate plans identify the unique interests and history of the Quandamooka people in Redlands Coast.
 The plans commit to working together to protect and respect that history for the whole community's benefit.

-In 2019, Council adopted its first Reconciliation Action Plan Kanara Malara – One People 2019–2021, an internal document formalising its orgnaisational vision for reconciliation.
-The Reconciliation Action Plan outlined 55 commitements of which 51 of these have been fulfilled.
+In 2019, Council adopted its first Reconciliation Action Plan Kanara Malara – One People 2019–2021, an internal document formalising its organisational vision for reconciliation.
+The Reconciliation Action Plan outlined 55 commitments of which 51 have been fulfilled.

 Council has now begun the next stage of the reconciliation journey - working with the community and Reconciliation Australia on the development of an external Reconciliation Action Plan.
 An external Reconciliation Action Plan working group which includes both Indigenous and non-Indigenous members now meet quarterly.

-Council continues its strong focus on achieving the organisation’s vision for reconciliation and establish the best approach to advance reconciliation in the community.
+Council continues its strong focus on achieving the organisation’s vision for reconciliation and establishing the best approach to advance reconciliation in the community.

 Related links